ranamagdi/Automation_testing/README.md

 # Automation_testing
-This is the task number 6 from web development and design spark foundation internship
+This is the task number 6 from web development and design sparks foundation internship
 ## What this task
 This task to make automation testing of https://www.thesparksfoundationsingapore.org/ website and need to create 10 test cases from different pages.
 ## How to run